Make your brand a standout –

 For most businesses, there are two key areas where they interact with their audience – their website and their social media.
 How those areas look and feel is due to which ELEMENTS of your brand you use of course (colour, fonts, image choices, etc) – but also HOW THEY’RE USED – your layouts – which demonstrate the principles of design such as alignment, repetition, contrast, size, emphasis, etc.

-(And a quick reminder – within this article, we’re concentrating on the VISUAL side of your branding – copy is a whole ‘nother area!)
+(And a quick reminder – within this article, we’re concentrating on the VISUAL side of your branding – the “first impressions” part.
+Copy is a whole ‘nother area!)

 Here’s a couple of super quick tasks you can do to easily assess how your brand’s looking to your audience.
 The first one will take you all of about two minutes, and give you a massive insight!